Food Culture

 Simple but popular pastry that comes in many different shapes and sizes.

-Mascot moon cakes appear together with moon cakes dring the mid autumn festival and comes in all shapes and sizes.
-You can find mythical characters, beings, animals and even a piston!
+Mascot moon cakes appear together with moon cakes during the mid autumn festival and comes in all shapes and sizes; mythical characters, animals even a piston!

 A Chinese New Year Dish that was invented in Singapore about half a century ago.
 The dish reflects the social aspiration and hopes for the New Year.